andialbrecht/crunchyfrog/docs/manual/source/queries.rst

 a query will be displayed in the results panel, when the query has finished.

+If no text is selected, all statements in the editor are executed.

+Select one or more statements to execute the selected statements only.

+Press :kbd:`Ctrl+F5` to execute the statement at the current cursor location.

 .. tip::
    Statements can contain placholders.
 Placeholders begin with a dollar sign followed by one or more letters and numbers.